Trinity House: Ships

+In 2026, Trinity House awarded a contract to the specialist Norwegian shipbuilder VARD for the construction of two new multi-function ships to replace both Galatea and Patricia, as part of the "Future Afloat" fleet renewal.
+Both vessels are intended for delivery by the end of 2029.

 Boats

 The Corporation operates a number of small boats, mostly functioning as tenders to Trinity House vessels as described in the section above.
 The historic right of Trinity House to escort the Sovereign when travelling by ship in territorial waters is still exercised on ceremonial occasions.
 On the River Thames and inland waterways the duty is carried out by the vessel designated Trinity House No 1 Boat, a name which designates any boat assigned to this duty; as of 2020 a tender of THV Galatea is used for such ceremonial duties.
 However, for the Thames Diamond Jubilee Pageant on 3 June 2012, this boat had the name "T.H.
 No 1 Boat" painted onto the bow (port and starboard) whilst carrying the Master (the Princess Royal) in the jubilee flotilla.
 On 8 November 2014, Trinity House entered a float for the annual Lord Mayor's Show in the City of London, consisting of a heavy low-loader lorry, with the Trinity House No 1 Boat mounted on the low-loader trailer as an exhibit.